 Research is a form of systematic investigation with the intention of adding knowledge to a field.
 It takes a variety of forms, including studies using different research designs such as single subject designs, observational studies, longitudinal designs, surveys, randomized control designs.

 Which research designs have been used?

 The American Psychological Association Journal article, More than one way to measure, https://www.apa.org/monitor/2010/09/trials argues for multiple research approaches to evaluate outcomes of interventions and outlines the pitfalls of randomized clinical trials.
-Arrowsmith, in 2010, consulted Dr. Alan Kazdin, who is quoted in this article, on the appropriate research design to evaluate Arrowsmith Program outcomes and he advised that single subject design or n-1 design would be the best approach.
+Arrowsmith, in 2010, consulted Dr. Alan Kazdin, who is quoted in this article, on the appropriate research design to evaluate Arrowsmith Program outcomes and he advised that single-subject design or n-1 design would be the best approach.
 This research design uses a form of experimental reasoning called baseline logic to demonstrate the effects of the independent variable (in the case of Arrowsmith – the cognitive exercises) on the behavior of individual subjects.
 Given it is often difficult to match control groups in education research this is a frequently used research design.
 In this design, students’ progress over time is measured against their starting point and if progress exceeds what is expected, it is considered significant.
-Designs with control groups have also been used in which differences on outcome measures between the groups are analysed for significance.
+Designs with control groups have also been used in which differences in outcome measures between the groups are analyzed for significance.

 What are the statistics on research evaluating the Arrowsmith Program?

 - 700+ students